dsomleff/react-camp/react-notes/README.md

 // second is array of anything what you use inside 1st arg func, like in useEffect.
 ```
 - Here we use the `useCallback` and pass our function as a first argument to `useCallback` and `useCallback` then returns that stored function and when the app function (parent component that sent `yourFunc` as a prop to it's children) reruns `useCallback` will look for that stored function which React stored for us and reuse that same function object.
 In short `useCallback` store your functions and memory (make a snapshot to compare), and based on this React decides run this function again or not.
+- `useCallback` often use to wrap `useEffect` hook, to avoid infinite loop.

 ### useMemo()
 - `useMemo` allows you to memoize / store, any kind of data, just like `useCallback` does it for functions.